 The current issues and the journal’s archives are offered in open access.

 Permanent archiving of articles on Érudit is provided by Portico.

 Open Access: As of January 2017, Criminologie opted for an open access dissemination model and the whole publication is available via the Érudit platform.
-The authors are encouraged to make their article available in different web-based distribution platforms (personal Web page, research center, institutional repository, ResearchGate, etc.).
-The authors are encouraged to use our published version as soon as the article is available on Érudit (email sent to the authors).
-Before publication, an author may use a corrected version with this mention: This paper has been accepted for publication in Criminologie and will appear in this issue (year, vol. no.).
-For more information: firstname.lastname@example.org.
+The authors are encouraged to make their article available in different web-based distribution platforms (personal Web page, research center, institutional repository, ResearchGate, etc.), using the published version available on Érudit.
+Before publication, the authors may use a corrected version with this mention: This paper has been accepted for publication in Criminologie and will appear in this issue (YEAR VOL. NO.).

 Journal Archiving: Permanent archiving of Criminologie is provided by Portico.